edbeato/cyclistic_case_study/README.md

 <img width="387" alt="Screenshot 2024-03-24 at 9 34 15 AM" src="https://github.com/edbeato/Cyclistic_Case_Study/assets/163080154/0ceb5e60-4caf-4f75-9551-edcbf32b9e80">
 <img width="385" alt="Screenshot 2024-03-24 at 9 34 44 AM" src="https://github.com/edbeato/Cyclistic_Case_Study/assets/163080154/2bf847a9-9509-4e27-bd37-3b9d370da674">

-One surprising difference is that the **two groups don't share any locations in their top ten most popular stations.** Another distinction is that **Streeter Dr & Grand Ave is by far the most popular location for casual riders**.
+One surprising difference is that the **two groups don't share any locations in their top ten most popular stations.** Another distinction is that Streeter Dr & Grand Ave is by far the most popular location for casual riders.
 Although annual members have a most popular location, the difference between that location and the others is not very large. **The causal riders seem to be more concentrated in terms of location where the annual members are more spread out.**

 5.)